|Focus and Scopes|

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-The publication of an article in a peer-reviewed AL MANHAJ journal is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Al Manhaj journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-Faculty Sharia IAIN Madura and APHI as publisher of AL MANHAJ journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Sharia Faculty of IAIN Madura and APHI as the publisher of Al Manhaj journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, the Faculty of Sharia IAIN Madura and Editorial Board will assist in communications with other journals and/or publishers where this is useful and

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.